fhd/algorithms/README.md

 Running
 -------

-To run Algorithms, first get [node.js](http://nodejs.org/) and [npm](http://npmjs.org/) and then execute the following:
+To run Algorithms, just get [node.js](http://nodejs.org/) and execute the following:

-    npm install express jade

-Now you can run the server like this:

     node app

-And finally, point your browser to: [http://localhost:3000](http://localhost:3000)
+Then point your browser to: [http://localhost:3000](http://localhost:3000).